 The undersigned hereby appoints William 8.
-Shepro and Kevin J. Wikox, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") held of record by the under meeting date, or, if you hold our common stock through a clearing agency, you are a holder as of the fourteenth day prior to the meeting date, at the Annual Meeting of the be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 20, 2015, Central European Time and at any adjournment or postponement thereof.
+Shepro and Kevin J. Wilcox, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") held of record by the undersigned on the meeting date, or, if you hold our common stock through a clearing agency, you are a holder as of the fourteenth day prior to the meeting date, at the Annual Meeting of Shareholders to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 20, 2015, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.
 Shares of Common Stock of the Company will be voted as specified.

-If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors, FOR the approval of the appointment by the Audit Committee of our Board of Directors of Deloite & Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2015 and Deloitte Audit S ± 1. to be our certified auditor for all statutory accounts as required by Loxembourg law for the same period, FOR the approval of Altisource Portfolio Solutions S.A.'s annual accounts prepared in accordance with accounting principles generally accepted in Loxembourg for the year ended December. approval of Altoource Portfolio Solutions S.A.'s annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2014 (five "Luxembourg Annual Accounts") and its consolidated financial statements prepared accordance with accounting principles generally accepted in the United States including a footnote reconcilation of equity and net income to International Financial Reporting Standards as of and for the year ended December 31, 2014 (the "Consolidated Accounts") (together, the "Luxembourg Statutory Accounts").
-FOR the receipt and approval of the Exercise Proports for the Luxembourg Statutory Accounts, FOR the allocation of the profits in the Luxembourg Annual Accounts for the year ended December 31, 2014, FOR the proval of the discharge of each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2014; FOR the ratification of non-management Directors' compensation for the 2014 to 2015 service year and approval of changes to non-management Directors' compensation, and FOR the approval of a share repurchase program whereby Altisource Portfolio Solutions S.A. is authorized, for a period of threy years, to repurchase up to fifteen percent (15%) of the outstanding shares of its common stock (as of the close of business on the date of shareholder approval) at a minimum price of one dollar (\$1,00) per share and a maximum price of five hundred dollars (\$500,00) per share.
-You may revoke this proxy at any time terms to the date of shareholder approval at the Account Medicine. prior to the time it is voted at the Annual Meeting
+If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors.
+FOR the approval of the appointment by the Audit Committee of our Board of Directors of Deloitte & Touche LIP to be our independent registered certified public accounting firm for the year ending December 31, 2015 and Deloitte Audit S à r.l. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period, FOR the approval of Altisource Portfolio Solutions S A.'s annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2014 (the "Luxembourg Annual Accounts") and its consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and not income to International Financial Standards for the year ended December 31, 2014 (the "Consolidated Accounts") FOR the allocation of the portion in the Luxembourg Statutory Accounts.
+FOR the allocation of the portion in the Luxembourg Annual Accounts for the year ended December 31, 2014, FOR the approval of the Directors accounts and the Consolidated Accounts of the Consolidated Accounts of the portion of the portion